Roasted Garlic Butter

 Did you know that grass-fed butter helps your body to absorb the minerals and vitamins from vegetables better?
 It's true.

 I know, it sounds too good to be true.
 But it isn't.
-It's scientific fact.
+It's a scientific fact.
 So we might as well throw a little roasted garlic in there and really have a party.

 It is Monday, after all.
 The perfect day to party.